 The theory behind this treatment is that another class of antibodies called IgG4 is generated which counteracts the activity of IgE.
 This is the theory, however, the science is a bit hazy.

 Still, for non-food allergies, this treatment works moderately well.
 What about food allergies?
 Brief testing decades ago indicated that shots for food allergies weren’t safe.

-This immunoglobulin is located in the gut wall and provides a barrier against the allergen entering the circulation.
+This immunoglobulin, IgA, is located in the gut wall and provides a barrier against the allergen entering the circulation.
 These are lab results, but reliable data of clinical outcomes are still unavailable.
-Therefore, most guidelines call for treatment in medical centers only, and with great caution.
+Therefore, until recently most guidelines called for treatment in medical centers only, and with great caution.

 In 2011, food-allergy researchers, physicians, and parents of children with food allergies sponsored a symposium at Harvard Medical School in Boston to standardize goals and strategy for oral immunotherapy efforts.
 About 60 people attended.